Heterogeneous Information Network-based Interest Composition with Graph Neural Network for Recommendation: Experiments

 \section{Experiments}

-In this section, extensive experiments have been conducted to evaluate the performance of our proposed model.
-The datasets, evaluation metrics, baselines and experiments settings are introduced first.
-Then we present the experiment results and some experimental analysis.
+In this section, extensive experiments are conducted to evaluate the performance of our proposed model.
+The datasets, evaluation metrics, baselines and experimental settings are introduced first.
+Then, we present the experimental results and some experimental analysis.